 Header Bidding Stats

-As we mentioned, header bidding benefits publishers by creating greater competition resulting in more revenue opportunities.
-But let's take a closer look at some of the stats.
+As we mentioned, the benefits of header bidding for publishers include greater competition resulting in more revenue opportunities.
+But let's take a closer look at some of the stats:

 7 Header Bidding Statistics to Know:

-Consider that in 2021, US digital display advertisers invested nearly $80 billion in programmatic advertising.
+Consider that in 2023, programmatic advertising was valued at approximately $546 billion.
 That is a big share of advertising budgets.
 And header bidding is a big part of that investment.

 When to Incorporate Header Bidding Technology

-Your ad tech stack will evolve and grow as your audience grows .
+Your ad tech stack will evolvee and grow as your audience grows.
 You don't need much more than Google AdSense or Google Ad Manager to fill your inventory in the early days.

 Publisher Tech Stack (1)